Hany Zada, a member of the Zamalek board, spoke to ON Sport...

 Now at Barnsley, his fifth club since leaving Wigan at the end of 2008-09, the latest reports (h/t Sheffield Telegraph) have Mido terminating yet another contract after receiving next to no playing time since the start of the season.

-Emad Metab also fell prey to “Egyptian Striker Syndrome.”
-After completing a much-heralded transfer to Belgian giants Standard Liege in 2010, Metab got cold feet and ran right back to Al-Ahly, breaking his contract with the Belgian club.
+Emad Meteb also fell prey to “Egyptian Striker Syndrome.”
+After completing a much-heralded transfer to Belgian giants Standard Liege in 2010, Meteb got cold feet and ran right back to Al-Ahly, breaking his contract with the Belgian club.

-After extensive fall-out and €300,000 paid in compensation, Metab signed again for Al-Ahly, though he has never returned to his pre-Belgium best.
+After extensive fall-out and €300,000 paid in compensation, Meteb signed again for Al-Ahly, though he has never returned to his pre-Belgium best.

 Finally, the one striker who seemed immune to ESS, and appeared to maintain a level of professionalism higher than any of Egypt’s other big-name strikers, also had his moment of incompetence.
 With Egypt needing to beat the Central African Republic by a big margin in order to ensure progression to the Africa Cup of Nations in June 2012, Zidan opted instead to leave training camp to negotiate a transfer to a club in China (h/t The Guardian).